MarcusWysocki/TextStatistics/README.md

 --RULES--

-1. Certain punctuation not included in letter count.
+1. Certain punctuation not included in letter count. <br />
     a.
 Symbols removed are ; : - " , . ? ! * { } [ ] < > + = <br />
     b.
 Although many symbols can be used to format numbers, they are more commonly used at the end of words where they should not be counted. <br />